MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 ```
 Ensure that the `configure` output corresponds to the packages you installed in the previous sections.
 I.e. ensure that `configure` finds CUDA if installed, etc.

-Do the following to build cntk using all cores to minimize build time.
+Do the following to build CNTK using all cores to minimize build time.
 Note that on some computer, this can overwhelm your system leading to hangs or breaks during the build.
 ```
 make -j all
 ```